 If that’s not enough, there are 11 golf courses – as you would expect in the world’s home of golf – enchanting gardens, a seemingly endless array of festivals and events, wildness, nature, enigmatic old-world properties, cobbled streets and independent shops with unique goods to explore.

 You might never have heard of St Andrews in Scotland before, but we are here to fix that – and give you all the information you need to plan your dream day trip from Edinburgh to St Andrew’s.
-It is one of our favorite places in Scotland and to be honest, however, we fell in love with this town and discovered far, far more attractions than we had anticipated so if you have the time you might want to consider extending your stay.
+We promise we will have you back in time to still enjoy a night out in the Edinburgh Breweries.
+St. Andrews is one of our favorite places in Scotland and to be honest, however, we fell in love with this town and discovered far, far more attractions than we had anticipated so if you have the time you might want to consider extending your stay.

 We fell in love with a few gorgeous B&Bs which we will point out later, and if you visit outside of peak season – when we think moody Scotland is at its best – their prices can actually be quite reasonable.
 Perfect for a romantic getaway, historical exploration, gold aficionado’s or lovers of culture, this town has it all.